 As with most luxury hotels in London, it is the views that differentiate between the 387 rooms, and the Intercontinental wins over almost every other hotel in London in this respect.
 The direction your room is facing will dictate your view.
 To the South is my favorite view and also the view from the Club Lounge.
 You look down on the Hyde Park and Green Park with Buckingham Palace is hidden in the trees beyond.
 You are literally looking down on the Queen (assuming that she is in residence!).

 Beyond you can see Big Ben and the London Eye in the distance along with the spires of Battersea Power station.
 This unique bird’s eye view of the skyline with the poetic dance of London doubledecker buses and the old-fashioned black taxi cabs below, all circling around the Hyde Park corner roundabout is unbeatable.

 If your room faces west or north you will be looking out upon Regents Park and Park Lane.
 To the east, you look down upon the Four Seasons hotel opposite.
 There are also some internal rooms which miss out on the view.

 Hotel guests can enjoy the award-winning restaurant Theo Randall at the InterContinental and Ella Canta, the new upscale Mexican restaurant from acclaimed Mexican chef Martha Ortiz.

-Theo Randall at the InterContinental opened in 2006, and I must have been there more than 50 times since then, drawn in by his mouth-watering seafood pastas that are so good that I could eat a barrel of the stuff!
+Theo Randall at the InterContinental opened in 2006, and I must have been there more than 50 times since then, drawn in by his mouth-watering seafood pasta.
 I am not alone.
-Apparently Sir Paul Smith, Agyness Deyn and Theo Randall’s former River Café bud Jamie Oliver are all fans of Theo’s Italian cuisine.
+Apparently Sir Paul Smith, Agyness Deyn, and Theo Randall’s former River Café bud Jamie Oliver are all fans of Theo’s Italian cuisine.